viviandotdev/ObsidianVault/+ Encounters/constant criticism in a relationship can prevent growth.md

 related:: [[The Four Horsemen]]
 ## constant criticism in a relationship can prevent growth

-My sister is always constantly correcting the smallest things that I do.
-Attacking a person's character rather than addressing the specific behavior
+My sister is always constantly correcting the smallest things that I do. **Attacking a person's character rather than addressing the specific behavior**
-	For example, instead of saying "I'm upset that you didn't take out the trash," a criticism might be "You're so lazy and inconsiderate."
+	**Complaint-**"I'm upset that you didn't take out the trash," **Criticism**- "You're so lazy and inconsiderate."

 For example she is always correcting for the smallest things like
 - Leaving the light one